 I don’t have any tattoos, but I was still a little nervous as I readied myself to step into the Onsen, not knowing quite what to expect.
-I had done my research, and I had memorised a step by step plan.
+I had done my research, and I had memorized a step-by-step plan.
 I was ready to step through the curtain, and if all went well, nobody would ever know I wasn’t an Onsen veteran.

-As you enter the changing area, there will be a basket or locker for your belongings.
+As you enter the changing area, there will be a basket or a locker for your belongings.

 YES, there it is.
 My plan works!

 Put all your belongings and clothes in the basket or locker.
 Strip down naked, except for the small handkerchief that you can use to cover your private parts.

 Hmm, well yes I am now naked, but where is the darn handkerchief?
 It turns out I should have brought the handkerchief from our room!
 Ah well, a quick change and a sprint to the room fixed that problem.
 If you take a public Onsen, remember to bring or buy a handkerchief at the reception!